Skip to the main content.

 We’ve all been toddlers, but as we grow older, we get conditioned to believe that saying “no” is a bad thing.
 So much so, that it actually becomes uncomfortable to say when presented with things we don’t want to do, or simply don’t have the capacity to do at that moment.

-We often say “yes” even when we shouldn’t.
-The problem with this is even though we think we’re being helpful, it’s actually to the detriment of the task at hand and those involved.
+As solopreneurs, we often say “yes” even when we shouldn’t.
+The problem with this is even though we think we’re doing the right thing, it’s actually to the detriment of the task at hand and those involved.
 Someone will be disappointed.

-If you want to do great things in life, you not only need to become comfortable with turning things down, but you need to be great at it.
+If you want to do great things in life, like running a one-person business, you not only need to become comfortable with turning things down, but you need to be great at it.

 By mastering the art of saying “no,” you’ll ensure that you: